 - Data Resilience

 With comprehensive security, you can withstand or recover from failures.
 Avoid power outages and mitigate natural catastrophes as these factors can breach data protection.
-Data security can be implemented by incorporating resilience into your hardware and software.
+Data privacy can be implemented by incorporating resilience into your hardware and software.

 With the help of encryption keys, a computer algorithm converts text characters into an unreadable format.
 The content can only be unlocked and accessed by authorized people who have the appropriate keys.
 To some extent, everything from files and databases to email conversations should be secured.